ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 1. A status window appears.
 After the space is created, click **Close**.

    Your {{site.data.keyword.wca_full_notm}} instance is automatically associated with your new deployment space.

-## Copy your Model ID
+1. Copy your Model ID
-{: #model-id}
-{: step}

    After you create the deployment space, your Model ID is provided in a field after the **Create a deployment space** checklist item.
 Copy this ID and store it in a safe location as you need to add it to the Red Hat Ansible admin portal when you set up your Visual Studio Code environment.

 ## Add the service ID as a space collaborator
 {: #space_cowboy}